Jiangxia, Wuhan

-Jiangxia District (江夏区 (江夏區, Jiāngxià Qū)) is one of 13 urban districts of the prefecture-level city of Wuhan, the capital of Hubei province, China, situated on the eastern (right) bank of the Yangtze River.
+Jiangxia District (江夏区 (Jiāngxià Qū)) is one of 13 urban districts of the prefecture-level city of Wuhan, the capital of Hubei province, China, situated on the eastern (right) bank of the Yangtze River.
 Jiangxia district has an area of 2009 km2 and a population of 1,308,469 in 2020.
 It is the southernmost and most sparsely populated of Wuhan's districts.
 It borders the districts of Caidian and Hannan across the Yangtze and Hongshan to the north, as well as the prefecture-level cities of Ezhou to the east, Huangshi to the southeast, and Xianning to the south.

 Geography

 Unlike most other districts into which the City of Wuhan is divided, Jingxia, until recently included no part of Wuhan's main urban core.
 However, in the first decades of the 21st century urban development in the southeastern part of Wuhan's urban area (south of Guanggu Circle) has spilled over from Hongshan District into Jiangxia District as well.

 Most of Jiangxia District still consists of the rural area south of the Wuhan city center.
 Jingxia has its own urban core, which is a large residential area called Zhifang (纸坊) some 20 km south of Wuhan proper.

 The Longquanshan Scenic Area (龙泉山), which contains the tombs of the Ming Princes of Chu (Wuchang-based descendants of the Hongwu Emperor) is located in the northeastern part of Jiangxi District.
 That area must have been quite rural, and remote from the provincial capital, Wuchang, in the Ming days; but today's Wuhan has spread to within a few kilometers of Longquanshan.